PenRed/PenRed/README.md

 ## Installation

-PenRed compilation has been tested in several Linux distributions with gcc 5 to 10 versions, clang and icc.
+PenRed compilation has been tested in several Linux distributions with gcc 5 to 10 versions, clang and icc, and in Windows 10 environment using the MSVS 2019.
 However, the support on windows is not complete tested yet.
-For example, DICOM geometries have not been tested, but multithreading and MPI capabilities are expected to work.
-In addition, the compilation on windows has been tested only with the MSVS 2019 compiler.
+For example, DICOM geometries have not been tested, but multithreading and MPI capabilities are tested and expected to work.

 ### Linux code compilation

-To install PenRed directly by the code compilation, download PenRed sources from this GitHub repository,
+To install PenRed via the code compilation, download PenRed sources from this GitHub repository,

 ```
 git clone https://github.com/PenRed/PenRed.git
 ```

 The code must be compiled in the *src* folder.
-Thus, move into this folder.
 To simplify the installation, PenRed includes a CMake file and a bash script (*compile.sh*) to compile the code automatically.
 In this script, you can enable/disable the following optional features,

 1. DICOMs: If it is enabled, PenRed capabilities to read and simulate DICOM images will be active.
 This option requires the library dicom toolkit (dcmtk).
 2. Multi-threading: This option enables multi-threading capabilities.
 PenRed implements multi-threading via the standard thread library specified in the C++11 standard.
 Thus, it is not required any extra library to enable this option.
-3. MPI: This option enables MPI simulations.
+3. MPI: This option enables MPI parallelism.
 It requires a library with an implementation of the MPI standard, such as openmpi or mpich.
 4. Load balance: Enables load balancing system between threads and MPI processes.
-This option requires, as least, multi-threading capabilities, because uses threads to handle MPI communications.
+This option requires, at least, multi-threading capabilities, because the MPI balance procedure uses threads to handle MPI communications.

-Notice that all previous dependencies are optional.
-The corresponding libraries can be found at most linux package repositories.
-For example, to compile PenRed with DICOM support in Fedora, you can use the *dnf* command to install the dependencies,
+It is possible also to enable many other compilation options, which are described in the documentation.
+Notice that all previous dependencies are optional, thus PenRed can be executed with no external libraries besides the standard C++ library.
+Moreover, the dependencies libraries can be found at most linux package repositories.
+For example, to compile PenRed with DICOM support in Fedora, you can use the *dnf* command to install the *dcmtk* library,

 ```
 sudo dnf install dcmtk dcmtk-devel
 ```

-After that simple step, you can launch the compilation using the provided script,
+So, to compile PenRed, you can use the provided script,

 ```
 bash compile.sh
 ```

-or doing it yourself,
+or do it yourself using the ccmake tool,

 ```
 cd /path/to/PenRed/repository/src